Julio Rodriguez, Mariners’ six 2020 draft picks highlight roster for fall instructional league

 With the 2020 minor-league season canceled due to the spread of COVID-19 and most of the intrasquad games at the alternate training site in Tacoma not as frequent or competitive as hoped, the Mariners will take advantage of the opportunity to have several of their minor-leaguers participate in a fall instructional league held in Arizona.

-The instructional league will be the only fall baseball played in the Phoenix valley with today’s announcement that the annual Arizona Fall League, which features the top prospects in baseball playing in October and November, has also been canceled.
+The instructional league will be the only fall baseball played in the Phoenix area with the announcement Tuesday that the annual Arizona Fall League, which features the top prospects in baseball playing in October and November, also has been canceled.

-The Mariners announced their list of 40 players invited to participate in the instructional league and the organization’s high-performance camp, which had replaced instructional league games in recent seasons.
-There isn’t a limit on the number of players invited by MLB.
+The Mariners announced their list of 40 players invited to participate in the instructional league and the organization’s high-performance camp, which had replaced instructional-league games in recent seasons.
+There isn’t a limit by MLB on the number of players invited.

 The invited players will report to the team’s facility in Peoria, Arizona, on Thursday.
-The instructional fall league will feature a 24-game schedule with Royals, Padres and Rangers over a six-week span and end Nov.
+The instructional fall league will feature a 24-game schedule with the Royals, Padres and Rangers over a six-week span and end Nov.
 11. Games will be held four days a week with Mondays and Thursdays set for camp days and Sundays reserved as off days.

-Julio Rodriguez, the Mariners’ top prospect and the No. 8 prospect in baseball per Baseball America, headlines the roster.
-The league will be Rodriguez’s first chance to play in games since fracturing his left wrist during Mariners summer camp workouts in July.
-Rodriguez dived awkwardly for a ball in a drill, jamming his glove into the ground.
+Julio Rodriguez, the Mariners’ top prospect and the No. 8 prospect in baseball per Baseball America, headlines the Seattle roster.
+The league will be Rodriguez’s first chance to play in games since fracturing his left wrist during Mariners’ summer camp workouts in July.
+Rodriguez dove awkwardly for a ball in a drill, jamming his glove into the ground.

 Rodriguez remained active at the Mariners’ alternate training site in Tacoma even while his wrist was in a cast, taking one-handed swings and conditioning.
 He had the cast removed a few weeks ago and returned to baseball activities.
-The instructional league will only be part of Rodriguez’s busy offseason as he tries to catch up from the missed time.
-He has also been cleared by the Mariners to play winter ball in the Dominican League.
-Rodriguez the was first pick of Leones Del Escogido last year and could play with shortstop Wander Franco of the Rays organization, who is the No. 1 prospect in all of baseball.
+The instructional league will be only a part of Rodriguez’s busy offseason as he tries to catch up from the missed time.
+He also has been cleared by the Mariners to play winter ball in the Dominican League.
+Rodriguez the was first choice of Leones Del Escogido last year and could play with shortstop Wander Franco of the Rays organization, who is the No. 1 prospect in all of baseball.

-“Julio, believe it or not, is the player I’m most confident we’ll get the most out of this offseason,” general manager Jerry Dipoto said in a video conference Monday.
+“Julio, believe it or not, is the player I’m most confident we’ll get the most out of this offseason,” Seattle general manager Jerry Dipoto said in a video conference Monday.
 “He’s ready to go.
 He worked as hard as you can work. … He will play regularly through the course of the 20 games and all of the drills and so on.
-Right now, the plan is that when he’s done with that he’ll go off to winter ball and the Dominican Republic and and play there if the league continues as is expected.”
+Right now, the plan is that when he’s done with that he’ll go off to winter ball and the Dominican Republic and play there if the league continues as is expected.”

-The 40-player list features all six players selected in the 2020 amateur draft:
+The Mariners’ 40-player list features all six players selected in the 2020 amateur draft:

 - First round: Emerson Hancock, RHP